LucDupAtGitHub/PDBP/README.md

 *Can programming be liberated from the von Neumann style?
 A functional style and it's algebra of programs.*

-This series of blog posts builds upon the ideas of this influential lecture.
+This documentation builds upon the ideas of this influential lecture.

 ### `FP`